Martin Daubney (judge)

 Alfred Martin Daubney AM (born 18 January 1961) was appointed as a judge of the Supreme Court of Queensland in 2007.
-He is an honorary fellow of the Australian Catholic University, a member of the senate of the University of Queensland and cresident of the King’s College council at the University of Queensland.
+He is an honorary fellow of the Australian Catholic University, a member of the senate of the University of Queensland and president of the King’s College council at the University of Queensland.
 In July 2021 he was appointed chancellor of the Australian Catholic University and took up the position in January 2022.

 Education

 Daubney attended Downlands College, a co-educational Catholic school located in Toowoomba.
 He graduated from the University of Queensland with a Bachelor of Arts and Bachelor of Laws.

 Legal career

 After completing articles of clerkship, Daubney was admitted as a solicitor in April 1987, becoming a barrister in 1998.
 He was appointed Senior Counsel in 2000.

 In addition to his practice in Queensland, he also practiced as a barrister in the High Court of Fiji from 1994-2007.

 While a barrister, Daubney was involved in the administration and regulation of the profession, first as honorary treasurer of the bar association of Queensland from 1998-2005.
 In 2005 he held the position of vice-president of the Queensland Bar Association, to be appointed president in 2006.
 Daubney was also a director of the Law Council of Australia and a member of the Council of the Australian Bar Association from 2006-2007.

 While holding these positions within the Bar Association, he was an active member of the management committee of the Queensland Bar Practice Course from 2000-2007 and of the Legal Practitioners Admission Board, 2004-2007.

 In 2004-2005, Daubney chaired a commission of inquiry into the Queensland Thoroughbred Racing Industry.